 Joe and Mitch recovered quickly, but Jenny’s fever was so high for so long she was never right again.
 They didn’t notice at first, but as Joe and Mitch grew older and matured, Jenny stayed the same.

 “Fever,” the doctors said.
 “Sometimes a fever like that does something to the brain.”
 Jenny would always be a child.
 Her body would grow, but her mind wouldn’t.
 That’s when the word “little” turned ugly.

-As much as Joe disliked being referred to as “Little Joe,” he winced more every time he heard someone whisper “Jenny Devlin . . . poor little thing.”
+As much as the youngest Cartwright disliked being referred to as “Little Joe,” he winced more every time he heard someone whisper “Jenny Devlin . . . poor little thing.”

 Joe joined Mitch in becoming Jenny’s protector and for several years they succeeded.
 But eventually it became too uncomfortable—not for Jenny who loved school—but for others who felt awkward around a young woman who would never leave first grade.

-So the fall Joe turned 13, Jenny left school and that was the year the calendars started.
+So the fall Joe turned 13, Jenny quit school and that was the year the calendars started.

 For Christmas the next year she gave Joe and Mitch each a calendar—not for the new year about to begin—but for the year just past.
 It was a calendar filled with holidays and happenings that they had told her about.
 Each month was on a separate piece of paper and she had pasted the twelve pages together to form a long banner.
 She had carefully illustrated and hand lettered each event and then rolled the banner like a scroll and tied it with silk ribbon.

 Neither Joe nor Mitch knew quite what to make of a calendar that looked backwards instead of forwards, but they were pleased to see how happy Jenny was when she gave it to them, so they were enthusiastic recipients.
 It was Mitch’s idea to give her some paints so she could add color to her pencil drawings and the following year they again received a calendar for the year just past.